SvenGerloff/online_sexism_detection/README.md

 ## File Structure

-- All data files go directly into \data
+- All data files go directly into `data_submission/`
-- Put helper functions into .py files in \utils and import them into notebooks
+- Put helper functions into `.py` files in `utils/` and import them into notebooks.
+- The `preprocessing.py` file in `utils/` contains functions for loading, cleaning, and processing the dataset, including splitting the data into train, dev, and test sets and saving the processed output in `.parquet` and `.conllu` formats.

 ## Milestone 1